Protests in Canada against the Sri Lankan civil war: Public reception and criticism

 The protests have drawn criticism from some observers of the Sri Lankan Civil War.
 In an opinion piece titled "Misguided Tamil protesters" published by the National Post, Martin Collacott, a former High Commissioner of Canada to Sri Lanka, questioned the objectives of the protesters.
 In the editorial, he insisted that if the primary concern of the protesters was the safety of Tamil civilians, they would have asked the LTTE to free those trapped in the war zone instead of using them as human shields.
 However, by asking for a ceasefire, he said, the protesters want to "bring about a situation that would allow the Tigers to preserve their fighting capability and prolong the insurgency."
 The article goes on to question why children who were born in Canada to native Sri Lankan parents were brought out to protests among others who were waving the flag of an organisation Canada has labelled a terrorist organization.

-Attacks on Sinhalese Canadians

-Sinhalese Canadians complained of an uptick in threats and abuse levelled against them.
-A Sinhala Buddhist temple in Toronto was targeted by arsonists in May and November, and worshippers alleged that the perpetrators were LTTE supporters.
-However, a Tamil community youth leader denied that the perpetrators were Tamil.
-A Sinhalese restaurant in Brampton was firebombed in late May.
-An employee of the restaurant had noted that, two weeks earlier, Tiger flag-waving people in cars had honked their horns and harassed him.
-A front window was smashed the next day.